-With 401(k) plans holding trillions of dollars in assets — along with personal information such as social security numbers, bank account information, and more — it’s no wonder they’ve been subject to recent cyberattacks.
-As fiduciaries, advisors and plan sponsors are wondering what exactly they are liable for and how to protect their plans.
-Vestwell’s December 18 panel, featuring cybersecurity expert Joe Pampel and retirement law expert Jason C. Roberts, explored this very topic.
+With 401(k) plans holding trillions of dollars in assets—along with personal information such as social security numbers, bank account information, and more—it’s no wonder they’ve been subject to recent cyberattacks.
+As fiduciaries, advisors and employers are wondering what exactly they are liable for and how to protect their plans.
+Vestwell’s December 2019 panel, featuring cybersecurity expert Joe Pampel and retirement law expert Jason C. Roberts, explored this very topic.

 As of now, ERISA and relevant case law are silent about the extent to which fiduciaries are liable for data security violations, though there are numerous state and federal law theories that may hold them liable for a variety of monetary damages.
 As the law in this area evolves, the following legal principles are becoming well-settled:

 - Vet service providers.
-Fiduciaries must prudently select service providers, such as their payroll vendor and recordkeeper.
-Part of selecting these vendors is asking about how they protect participants’ personal information and understanding their overall security procedures.
+Fiduciaries must prudently select service providers, such as payroll vendors and recordkeepers.
+Part of selecting these vendors is asking how they protect savers’ personal information and understanding their security procedures.

 Selecting the Right Providers

 We’ve already addressed how plan fiduciaries are responsible for vetting their service providers, and since cybersecurity is a critical part of the selection process, it’s important to ask the right questions.

 - How do they manage data?
 This can be as simple as asking providers how information flows into and out of the recordkeeping system and who has access to personal information.
 Ask if the data is stored in the United States or abroad and how they back data up, such as whether it’s stored on backup tapes or in the cloud.
 Ask about the vendor’s background screening of its employees and how often those checks are updated.